kubernetes/kubernetes/docs/design/devices.md

 ### Extend the Kubelet
 Kubelet should responsible for the GPU information collection/update/allocation/release.

-#### 1. Provide GPU information, need to has the ability to send the GPU status to Scheduler for scheduling/tracking.
+#### 1. Provide GPU information.
+Need to has the ability to send the GPU status to Scheduler for scheduling/tracking.
 The GPU need to be added as the volume or network,like: func ProbeXXXPlugins(pluginDir string) []XXX.XXXPlugin.
 All the scheduling/tracking information should be provided in this plugin.
 The information of GPU for container allocation/release also should be provided in this plugin. (like GPU device path "/dev/nvidia0")

 The responsibility of the GPU plugin in Kubelet:
-	##### 1).
+	1).
 Implement different subplugin for each of vendor.
 But all the GPU resources should be in 1 plugin.
-Like:
-		func ProbeGPUPlugins() []gpuTypes.GPUPlugin {
+Like: func ProbeGPUPlugins() []gpuTypes.GPUPlugin {
           glog.Infof("GPUPlugin: ProbeGPUPlugins")
           allPlugins := []gpuTypes.GPUPlugin{}